Massacres of Albanians in World War I: Background

 During the Balkan Wars, numerous atrocities were committed against the Albanian population in the territories occupied by the Balkan League, typically by Serbian and Montenegrin forces.
 According to contemporary accounts, around 25,000 Albanians were killed during the first half of the First Balkan War, before violence climaxed.
 It is estimated that up to 120,000 or more were killed in either Old Serbia or in all areas occupied by the Serbian Army.
 Additionally, according to Serbian documents, 281,747 Albanians above the age of six were expelled from Old Serbia by late 1914.
 This figure, however, is disputed and scholars estimate that between 60,000 and 300,000 Albanians were expelled from 1912–1913.
 The Carnegie Commission characterized the expulsions and massacres as an attempt to transform the ethnic structure of the regions inhabited mostly by Albanians.

 Kosovo

-Bytyci
+Bytyçi

-In 1915, the village Bytyci was attacked and the entire Ushki family was nearly eradicated, with only one survivor.
+In 1915, the village of Bytyçi was attacked and the entire Ushki family was nearly eradicated, with only one survivor.